 711 N. Park Ave

 Bloomington, IN 47408 USA

-We do not accept WES or another third-part evaluation service as official transcripts.
+We do not accept WES or any other third-party evaluation service as official transcripts.
 If an applicant submits a WES evaluation, we will view those documents as unofficial scans, and the applicant will be required to provide official transcripts should they enroll in the Data Science Program.

-All applicants applying to the Data Science program must submit official GRE scores, and those official scores must be sent directly to Indiana University.
+All applicants for the Data Science program must submit official GRE scores, and those official scores must be sent directly to Indiana University.
 Our School code is 1324.
 GRE Scores are good for five years from the date of the exam.

 If you have an ETS score sheet, you can scan it and send it as an attachment to email@example.com.
 We can consider those scores as unofficial scores until the official scores arrive.

 We take a very holistic approach to reviewing applications.
 As such we do not have specific minimum admission requirements that students must meet to qualify for the program.
 While we do not have minimum requirements for the GRE, we do generally look for scores around Q-160, V-153, and AQ-4.0.